-- > items that impact the Net Operating Revenues Ratio - endowment returns - capital appropriations, grants, gifts, and transfers - endowment gifts
+- items that impact the Net Operating Revenues Ratio - endowment returns - capital appropriations, grants, gifts, and transfers - endowment gifts

 The nominal rate of return on net position is the actual return unadjusted for inflation or other factors.
-The real rate of return adjusts the nominal rate for the effects of inflation using the Higher Education Price Index.
+The real rate of return adjusts the nominal rate for the effects of inflation using the Higher Education Price Index (HEPI).
+Publishers of the HEPI sometimes revise data for prior years as new information becomes available.
+The real rates presented below reflect the HEPI inflation factors published for August 31, 2020 and may differ from rates presented in previous years' reports.

-At .27%, UMF's FY19 nominal return on net position was positive for the first time since FY13.
-This positive return did not; however, keep pace with inflation, and UMF experienced a real rate of return of -2.33%.
+At .21%, UMF's FY20 nominal return on net position decreased slightly from FY19.
+This positive return did not; however, keep pace with inflation, and UMF experienced a real rate of return of -1.89%.